 Laura Donahue Halloran has a passion for helping people and animals alike.
-She currently serves as the Executive Director of the Texas Humane Legislation Network (THLN), a 501c4 non-profit that lobbies for stronger animal protection laws in Texas.
+She currently serves as Director of Mission Advancement for Austin Pets Alive.
+Previously she served as the Executive Director of the Texas Humane Legislation Network (THLN), a 501c4 non-profit that lobbies for stronger animal protection laws in Texas.
 Prior to joining THLN, Laura was a lobbyist and policy consultant for the Pew Charitable Trusts.
 She has also previously served with the Humane Society of the United States and founded the political action committee, Humane Dominion, both animal advocacy organizations in the Washington D.C. area.
 Before entering political advocacy she worked in supportive housing services and substance abuse prevention.

 - Laura Donahue Halloran